 By the way did you know that our North Mountain at one time was much, much higher than it is today?
 Millions of years ago our North Mountain actually would have towered above the Rocky Mountains!
-It is hard to believe looking at the oversized hill we see today!
+It is hard to believe looking at the oversize hill we see today!
 That is what happens after millions of years of erosion.

 There is something refreshing about a scenic drive along the Bay of Fundy on a hot summer's day.
 The air temperature is a little cooler and the scenery is so breath-taking.

 The Bay of Fundy boasts the highest tides in the world raising an average of 23 feet between tides.
 The force of the tides has created some of the worlds most captivating and unusual landscape formations making this an interesting place to visit again and again.